ImInYourPie/roofus/readme.md

 #### Auth strategy via Postman/others

-**Login with the provided credentials above, use the "token" as "Bearer token" as such: "Bearer long_token_string_here"**
+**Login via POST "/admin/auth" with the provided credentials above, use the "token" as "Bearer token" as such: "Bearer long_token_string_here"**